chrisntr/MonoMobile.Extensions/readme.txt

  - Fixed an issue where iterating the AddressBook without a query would always return aggregate contacts, regardless of PreferContactAggregation
  - Fixed an AddressBook crash with the latest version of MonoTouch
+ - Fixed an occassional exception from Geolocator.GetLocation timeouts

 Release 2